nystudio107/docker-yeoman/README.md

 - When any changes are pushed to the `develop` branch, the images are rebuilt to ensure they build properly
 - When a new tagged release is pushed, the images are built, tagged, and pushed to Docker Hub

+Images are built for Node.js versions 12, 14 & 16, for both AMD (Intel) and ARM (Apple Silicon) architectures.